NxPKG/khulnasoft-docs/content/rules/configuration-rules/_index.md

 {{<heading-pill style="beta">}} Configuration Rules {{</heading-pill>}}

-Configuration Rules allow you to customize certain Cloudflare [configuration settings](/rules/configuration-rules/settings/) for matching incoming requests.
+Configuration Rules allow you to customize certain Khulnasoft [configuration settings](/rules/configuration-rules/settings/) for matching incoming requests.

 The configuration rule expression will determine to which requests the rule settings will apply.
 For more information on expressions, refer to [Expressions](/ruleset-engine/rules-language/expressions/) and [Edit expressions in the dashboard](/ruleset-engine/rules-language/expressions/edit-expressions/).